-This is a ship with an “expeditionary spirit” that can sail in any latitude.
+This is a vessel with an “expedition spirit” that can sail in any latitude.

-Baku-based studio Abbasli Design has unveiled the concept of the 45-meter expedition yacht Caspian Star.
-The founder and chief designer of the bureau, Ujjal Abbasli, described the vessel as a yacht with an “expeditionary spirit”, designed to move in the ocean in any latitudes.
+Baku-based Abbasli Design has unveiled the concept of the 45-metre expedition yacht Caspian Star.
+The firm’s founder and chief designer Ujal Abbasli described the vessel as a yacht with an “expedition spirit” designed to navigate the ocean in any latitude.

-The hull of the Caspian Star is made of steel, while the superstructure is made of aluminum.
-The yacht has a beam of 8.8 meters and a draft of 2.25 meters.
-The maximum speed of the vessel will be 22 knots, and the cruising speed will be 17 knots.
+The Caspian Star's hull is made of steel, and the superstructure is made of aluminum.
+The yacht has a width of 8.8 meters and a draft of 2.25 meters.
+The maximum speed of the vessel will be 22 knots, and the cruising speed is 17 knots.
 The yacht is designed for ten guests, as well as seven crew members.

 The concept provides for a continuous connection of the yacht with the sea and the environment, including through the extensive use of glass and a minimal superstructure, which achieves the effect of a continuous view from any angle.